morninj/django-layout/docs/staging.rst

 -  ``launch.sh``: a shell script to launch the Gunicorn server
 -  ``livesite.conf``: an Upstart configuration to launch Gunicorn on boot

+Commit your changes and push them to the repository.

 Configure Staging Server
 ------------------------